AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-microsoft.md

 {{$include /help/_includes/delivery-method.md}}

 **[!UICONTROL Bid strategy]:** The bid strategy for the campaign:

+* *[!UICONTROL Cost per Sale]:* (Shopping campaigns only) The ad network &mdash; not Search, Social, & Commerce &mdash; optimizes bids based on the **[!UICONTROL Target CPS]** (cost per sale).
+You pay only when a click on your product ad results in a sale within 24 hours. **Note:** Use this option for campaigns in hybrid portfolios but not standard portfolios.<!-- Verify all -->

+  Once you save a shopping campaign for brands with this bid strategy, you can't change the bid strategy.
+For other shopping campaign types, this strategy is available only for new campaigns.

 * *[!UICONTROL CPV]* (Audience CTV video campaigns only) Uses the cost-per-view (CPV) model. <!-- Campaigns with this bid strategy aren't optimized when they're included in portfolios. -->